Business and World Relations

 Session IIIA Mon & Wed - 2:55-4:55 pm |

-Spring semester only | 1.0 credit per semester |
+Spring semester ONLY | 1.0 credit per semester |

-Course/Career Cluster or Academic Course of Study: Business, Management & Administration
+NMPED Course/Career Cluster or Academic Course of Study: Business, Management & Administration

 UNM College Preparation Program